 When you name a trust as your life insurance beneficiary, the funds will remain there and can only be used for the specific purpose(s) that you designated when you set up the trust.
 There are both revocable and irrevocable trusts.

 With a revocable trust, the proceeds from your life insurance policy may be included in your overall estate value for estate tax purposes.
 You will also be able to make changes to the beneficiary designation if you are the policy owner.

 If, however, the policy is included in an irrevocable trust, the amount of the life insurance proceeds will not be considered in the total valuation of your estate.
 You may also have to receive the consent of the current beneficiary in order to make changes.

 If you have more than one life insurance beneficiary, you can allocate how much each person or entity will receive.
-These are known and beneficiary allocation rules.
+These are known as beneficiary allocation rules.
 For instance, if you have two children, you could state that each will receive 50% of the total amount.

 When allocating life insurance proceeds, it is important to ensure that you do not unintentionally disinherit someone.
 As an example, if you name each of your children specifically – such as 50% to John and 50% to Mary – you run the risk of leaving someone out if you have another child in the future.

 With that in mind, it is oftentimes best to state your life insurance beneficiary allocation as, “The proceeds of this policy are to be allocated equally among all of my children.”

 How to Change a Life Insurance Beneficiary

 If you are the owner of your life insurance policy, you have the right to change the beneficiary, provided that the beneficiary class is revocable.
 Here, for instance, you can make beneficiary changes at any time without the current beneficiary’s consent.

 If, however, the beneficiary is irrevocable, then the owner of the policy will not be allowed to change the beneficiary unless they first obtain the consent of the original beneficiary or beneficiaries.